 3. Install a Dump-Bed Delete Kit

-They sure can be useful, but dump beds are known to rattle quite a bit.
+Although dump beds are convenient, they are often prone to rattling.
 This affects both the ones made from plastic and the ones made out of sheet metal.
 A simple way of eliminating the noise is by removing what’s causing it.

 Some manufacturers offer so-called bed-delete kits that enable you to remove your dump bed without ruining the looks of your bike.
-If the bed is unimportant to you, removing the bed can be a good option to reduce your machine’s sound and weight.
+If the bed is unimportant to you, removing the bed can be an excellent option to reduce your machine’s sound and weight.

 4. Make the Exhaust System Quieter